dwave-training/traveling-salesperson/README.md

 # Traveling Salesman

+A traveling salesperson has a list of seven cities to visit exactly once during their route.
+The salesperson wants to take the shortest route possible.

-This exercise contains two exercises which illustrate the use of the Hybrid Solver Service (HSS) and one alternative sampler.
+This problem contains two exercises which illustrate the difference between the hybrid and classical solvers.

 ## Exercise 1

-The program ``hss_exercise.py`` is the first exercise.
+The program ``hss_exercise.py`` is the first exercise.You will need to:
-It is a 7-city Traveling Salesman problem.
-First, you need to call the Hybrid Solver Service, call the Traveling Salesman QUBO generator from ``dwave_networkx``, and then enter your access token.
-To run your program from the command-line, type ``python hss_exercise.py``.
-You have successfully
-completed the exercise when you are able to see a result of 5422 miles (the minimum distance solution for the 7-city Traveling Salesman problem.)
+ 	1. Call the hybrid solver
+	2. Call the traveling salesman QUBO generator from ``dwave_networkx``
+	3. Enter your access token
+	4. Fill in the ``get-qubo`` function
+	5. Setup your sampler in the ``get_sampler`` function to run on the hybrid sampler

+ Notes:
+• Don't forget to import the packages where the sampler and traveling salesman QUBO generator lives.
+• You may find the Ocean documentation useful.

 ## Exercise 2

-The program ``compare_solver_exercise.py`` is the second exercise.
-It is a 7-city Traveling Salesman problem.
-First, you need to call an alternative sampler - you can choose ``SimulatedAnnealingSampler``, or ``TabuSampler``.
-You also need to call the Traveling Salesman QUBO generator from ``dwave_networkx``.
-To run your program from the command-line, type ``python compare_solver_exercise.py``.
-You have successfully completed the exercise when you are able to see a result in miles under 10000.
-(The alternate solvers do not necessarily find the ground state)
+The second exercise is ``compare_solver_exercise.py``.
+This file is identical to the hss_exercise.py, except you will call a classical solver instead of a hybrid solver.
+There are two things you should modify from what you did in exercise 1:
+	1. Call an alternative sampler (choose ``SimulatedAnnealingSampler``)
+	2. Set up your sampler in the ``get_sampler`` function to run the simulated annealing algorithm.

 ## License